douglasgreen/outlines/computing/software_architecture/software_architecture.md

 Software architecture refers to the fundamental structures of a software system, and the discipline of creating such structures and systems.
 It serves as a blueprint for both the system and the project developing it.
 Software architecture simplifies the design process by providing a high-level overview, which helps in understanding how different parts of a system work together.

-A well-defined architecture is crucial for the system\'s quality, performance, scalability, and maintainability.
+A well-defined architecture is crucial for the system's quality, performance, scalability, and maintainability.
 It provides a structured solution to meet all the technical and operational requirements, while optimizing common quality attributes like performance and security.

 ### Evolution and Importance

 The concept of software architecture has evolved significantly over the years.
 In the early days of computing, software design was a relatively straightforward process due to the simplicity of the systems being developed.
 However, as systems grew in complexity, the need for a more structured approach to software design became evident.
 This led to the emergence of software architecture as a distinct field.

 The importance of software architecture lies in its impact on the quality and longevity of a software system.
 A well-designed architecture ensures that a system is scalable, maintainable, and adaptable to changing requirements.
-It also facilitates easier communication among stakeholders, as it provides a common language to discuss the system\'s structure and behavior.
+It also facilitates easier communication among stakeholders, as it provides a common language to discuss the system's structure and behavior.

 ### Key Concepts and Definitions